 So while there’s absolutely nothing wrong with watching TV, I do think there’s something wrong with watching it mindlessly.

-How I imagined a TV-free month would look
+How I imagined my ‘no TV for a month’ would look

 When I set myself the challenge to go a month without TV I fully imagined it would incredible, possibly even life-changing.
 I had lots of messages from people who don’t have TVs or grew up without TVs and they told me it’s great.
 They’re so productive and they don’t waste every evening watching TV.

 I imagined I’d start spending my evenings doing productive things like meal prepping or cleaning the house.
-I thought I’d make more of an effort to go out with my friends or for Sam and I to have date nights.
+I thought I’d make more of an effort to go out with my friends or for date nights.
 I thought I’d get some work done and stay ahead of my to-do list.
 I even thought I might go to the gym!

 I didn’t expect to be 100% productive every evening.
 I also thought I’d swap my boxset binges for relaxing bubble baths, early nights and reading books in bed.
 I wanted to mindfully relax rather than just turn into a zombie in front of the TV.